 Jordan has been impressive since the beginning of his career.
 He and his Real World: Portland castmate Marlon were one of the best teams on Rivals II, winning a daily challenge and two eliminations, including an impressive victory over the bigger Leroy/Ty in Last Chance.
 They finished third in the final behind CT/Wes and Bananas/Frank.

-The only blemish in his career physically is his performance in Free Agents, as he underperformed in the daily challenges and lost to Bananas in the Wrecking Wall elimination (where he was at a major disadvantage, given he only has one functional hand).
+The only blemish in his career physically is his performance on Free Agents, as he underperformed in the daily challenges and lost to Bananas in the Wrecking Wall elimination (where he threw himself in despite being at a major disadvantage, given he only has one functional hand).

 His loss to Fessy in Pole Wrestle on Total Madness is completely forgivable, considering he was facing a monster with just one hand.

-His record in spinoffs don’t really help or hurt his legacy.
-He went out early in a puzzle to Wes on Champs vs. Pros.
+His record in the other spinoffs don’t really help or hurt his legacy.
+He went out early in a puzzle to Wes on Champs vs. Pros, where CT coached Wes through the elimination.
 He had a solid campaign on All Stars 3, making the Authority twice and pulling off an incredible win over Darrell in Steamroller, but ultimately falling to Mark in Pull Your Own Weight.

 On Rivals II he feuded with Frank, and he and Marlon were voted into the final two jungles.
 Free Agents he was squarely against Bananas, and it blew up in his face when he threw himself into elimination against him.